 The 10 Best Mouthguards

 This wiki has been updated 42 times since it was first published in September of 2015.
 If you participate in any sort of contact sport, then a high-quality mouthguard is an absolute must.
 These inexpensive shields can disperse the impact forces your teeth you might experience while boxing, playing football, or going up for a rebound, thereby minimizing the chance of damage.
 Spending a few bucks on one of these now could save you thousands of dollars in dental work down the road.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes